 The toll this takes on team cohesion is significant.

-With five players exitting the team through the portal last spring, the need for constant adjustment becomes evident.
+With five players exiting the team through the portal last spring, the need for constant adjustment becomes evident.
 The loss of standout performers like Daniela Abies, who led the team in scoring and rebounding, underscores the instability of these programs.

 This trend is not just about individual aspirations, it speaks to a larger dilemma within college athletics.
 The balance between personal growth and team success is fragile.
 Coaches and players must navigate a landscape where loyalty to a program is often eclipsed by new opportunities.